 1d.
-Does the project, proposal or service / contract change require Yes No Tu. a full EIA? x 1e.
+Does the project, proposal or No Tu. service / contract change require a full EIA?
+X

+1e.
 What are your reasons for the decision made at 1d?
-Although enhanced propo community to a greater ex EIA will ensure that all initiative are fully captured policy. tent than at present, a full possible elements of the
+Although enhanced proposals will benefit the wider community to a greater extent than at present, a full EIA will ensure that all possible elements of the initiative are fully captured as part of any adopted policy. ----- -- ---